Here's who won gold medals at the Beijing Olympics on Thursday – KION546

 Here’s who won gold medals at the Beijing Olympics on Thursday

-There were eight gold medals up for grabs on Thursday at the 2022 Beijing Winter Olympics.
+There were six gold medals up for grabs on Thursday at the 2022 Beijing Winter Olympics.

 Freestyle skiing